 Understanding the Files

-Lets start with understanding what files are needed.
+Lets start with understanding what files are needed to request a signed certificate for UCP.
+Note these are not the same as the files that will be used later in configuring UCP external certificates.
 There are three files that you need:

 ca.pem(CA) : This is the public certificate of the signing authority.
 Since the signing authority can be chained, you will need the intermediate certificates to be included into this file.
 If there are intermediates, then you should see at least two cert blocks.